sferics/plbufr/docs/read_bufr.rst

     .. warning::

         Messages/subsets in a BUFR file can have a different set of BUFR keys.
 When a new message/subset is processed :func:`read_bufr` adds it to the resulting DataFrame as a new record and columns that are not yet present in the output are automatically appended by Pandas to the end changing the original order of keys for that message.
-When this happens :func:`pdbufr` prints a warning message to the stdout
+When this happens :func:`plbufr` prints a warning message to the stdout
         (see the example below or the :ref:`/examples/flat_dump.ipynb` notebook for details).

     **Example**